JCC-2024-25/ATS-GreetingAidan/README.md

-# GreetingAidan
+# ATS
-Simple greeting code
+a pokemon styled game